-The professional development, management and maintenance of a favorable public image by a company or other organization or a famous person.
+The professional development, management and maintenance of a favorable public image by a company or another organization or a famous person.

-The state of the relationship between the public and a company or other organization or a famous person.
+The state of the relationship between the public and a company or another organization or a famous person.
 Also part of the marketing mix due to the opportunity for "free press or promotion" through the channel of public image management.
-For example if a company sponsors a charity event and it is covered favorably in the media, there is a positive impact to the company's brand.
+For example, if a company sponsors a charity event and it is covered favorably in the media, there is a positive impact to the company's brand.